ibericoalex/ibericos-memory-game/TESTING.md

 The [W3C Markup Validation Service](https://validator.w3.org/) for the HTML code was passed in as a URL and returned follwiing message: "Warning: Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed."

-   **=> After consultation with my mentor, I was advised to use sections instead of divs, as it's the best practice in this context.**
+   **=> After consultation with my mentor, I was advised to not take action regarding the comment and use sections instead of divs, as it's the best practice in this context.**

 - [Index Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fibericoalex.github.io%2Fibericos-memory-game%2F)
 ![Index Page](./assets/documentation/HTML-validator.png)

-After consultation with my mentor, I was advised to use sections instead of divs, as it's the best practice in this context.

 ### **CSS Validator**